 7. Lastly, take time out for relaxation

 Create plans with your friends and take frequent breaks so that your mind and body have enough time to refresh and focus.
-Although, ensure that they aren’t time-consuming and have follow up activities such as binge watching a show.
+Although, ensure that they aren’t time-consuming activities such as binge watching a show.
 Balance is key!